Description

 - Less common than nausea but can occur

-- Usually during initial weeks or after dose escalation
+- Usually during first weeks or after dose escalation

 - Anti-emetic medication if needed